 Prosecutors have to prove that you intended to cause a serious injury.
 They have to prove this beyond a reasonable doubt.
 Evidence that you did not intend to hurt someone will help.
 Signs that it was an accident can defend against an assault charge.
 Evidence that you just made a mistake can help, too.

 It can also help to show you did not intend to seriously hurt someone.
 If you can prove that you did not want to hurt the victim badly, it can lead to lower charges.
-Assault cases in the second-degree comes with lower penalties.
+Assault cases in the second-degree come with lower penalties.

 2.3 No serious bodily injury